| | |

 Variations & Substitutions

-With so many allergens and food sensitivities, I am always looking for ways to make my recipes accessible to everyone.
-If you or one of your friends or family have a tree nut allergy, the peanut butter in this recipe can be replaced with sunflower seed butter.
+• Switch out the peanut butter: With so many allergens and food sensitivities, I am always looking for ways to make my recipes accessible to everyone.
+If you or one of your friends or family have a peanut allergy, the peanut butter in this recipe can be replaced with sunflower seed butter.

-Or if you want to omit any type of nut butter completely, you can opt for a cream cheese layer instead!
+• Skip the peanuts: Or if you want to omit any type of nut butter completely, you can opt for a cream cheese layer instead, like the one found in this Oreo Pie.

 Commonly Asked Questions